capactio/capact/docs/proposal/20201102-artifacts.md

 	# ...
 	```

-	This seams to be simpler and more explicit but at the same time it is redundant, as we need to define that also per TypeInstances.
+	This seems to be simpler and more explicit but at the same time, it is redundant, as we need to define that also per TypeInstances.

 	</details>

-2. We can introduce dedicated Action types
+2. We can introduce dedicated Action types.

 	<details> <summary>Details</summary>